 Sections categorized as static do not repeat according to the data in the report; although they may repeat by other means.
 These sections are best used for information about the report and about the data in the report.
 They can also be useful for boilerplate elements, such as logos or disclaimers.

-Position of Page sections
+Position of page sections

 You can add page breaks manually by clicking the row number to add a break, then selecting Page Break from the menu.
 Page breaks added for a row in a dynamic section will make a new page every time the data changes.

-Excel and CSV output types have no pages.
+Tip: Excel and CSV output types have no pages.
 Page sections function the same as Report sections for these output types.

 Even though page sections repeat, they are not considered dynamic sections because their repetition does not directly depend on the data.
 Thus they are not suitable for displaying data fields.
-And because there is no way of knowing ahead of time which data will appear on which page, these sections are not suitable for summarizing data with aggregates or visualizations.
+Since there is no way of knowing ahead of time which data will appear on which page, these sections are not suitable for summarizing data with aggregates or visualizations.